dant14/Delta-sessions/Week2/Task2/README.md

 ### Line syntax
 Did you notice the `;` in the `delay(1000);`?

 If that was not there you will get an error when you verify.
-Try it by removing the `;`!
+Try it by removing the `;` and verifying!

-This semicolon is essential in C - we use it to seperate one operation from the next.
+> This semicolon is essential in C - we use it to seperate one operation from the next.
 One of the most common mistakes in C is to forget to put a semicolon at the end of your line.
 Don't worry, it won't explode, it'll just give you an error.

 ### Comments